chandraS/password-validator/README.md

 ## Background

 NIST recently updates their Digital Identity Guidelines in June 2017.
 The new guidelines specify general rules for handling the security of user supplied passwords.
-Previously passwords were suggested to have cer## Background

-NIST recently updates their Digital Identity Guidelines in June 2017.
-The new guidelines specify general rules for handling the security of user supplied passwords.
 Previously passwords were suggested to have certain composition rules (special characters, numbers, etc), hints and expiration times.
 Those have gone out the window and the new suggestions are as follows: Passwords MUST

 1. Have an 8 character minimum